 If you are staying for long in a country I advise you to get a telephone card.
 Normally this is a much cheaper option than using your cell phone, especially if you travel from one part of the world to another.
 From June 15th 2017 it is free roaming withing EU as long as your subscription is from a country within EU or EEC so you don't have to think about expensive use of cellphones any longer (as long as you are from Europe and travel witing Europe).
 The telephone operator I am using offer the possibility to send SMS and MMS from their webpage for free.
 If you have a laptop, smartphone and tablet you may also consither using Skype or similar programs for free video calls using wifi.
 Most hostels and hotels have internet available for their guests where you may send email, use Facebook and other online facilities.
-Buying a multi-purpose battery pack enables you to charge your camera, telephone or tablet anywhere and any time.
+Buying a multi-purpose battery pack / power bank enables you to charge your camera, telephone or tablet anywhere and any time.
 The largest power bank I have seen is 20.000 mAh at Clas Ohson (a Scandinavian store) and it can charge an iPhone 10 times.
 If you are going to buy an powerbank remember that the more milliampere hour (mAh) the better.

 I advise you to purchase a money belt where you keep a backup-card (Visa, Mastercard etc), money and other things you don't have to keep in your pockets.
 Have nothing more than a daily consumption of money in your pockets in adition to perhaps one card.
 By doing this you dont loose all your money or all you credit/debet cards, passport, etc if you are beeing robbed.
-By storing money in your money belt you may have some backup in case something happens.

 Buy everything you need in advance.
 Nomaden is a great place to check out to buy stuff you need.
 That place has a huge section of map in addition to a huge section of books and other equipment.
 The advantage of buyinig stuff at a place like this that everything is compact and does not use unnecessary space in your rucksack (or suitcase).
 On their homepage Nomaden has lists of what you should pack wherever you are going to travel.
 Spend a few days to pack.
 By doing this the chance is bigger that you don't forget anything.
 If you are unsure on what kind of power adapter you need in the country you travel to check this page.